moosetechnology/moosetechnology.github.io/_drafts/2025-03-26-visitor-external-grammar.md

   self perform: aMessage selector with: aMessage arguments first
 ```
-First we generate the source code of the method, then we compile it in the visitor's class, last we call it.
+First we generate the source code of the method in the `code` variable.
+Then we compile it in the visitor's class.
+Last we call the new method that was just created.
-Here to call it, we use `perform:with:` again, knowing that our method has only one argument.
+Here to call it, we use `perform:with:` again, knowing that our method has only one argument (so only one "with:" in the call).

-For more security, it is useful to add this guard at the beginning of the method:
+For more security, it can be useful to add the following guard statement at the beginning of our `doesNotUnderstand:` method:
 ```st
   (aMessage selector beginsWith: 'visitPerl')
     ifFalse: [ super doesNotUnderstand: aMessage ].